 - drinking plenty of water to prevent dehydration

-- asking a doctor about strategies to reduce nausea and vomiting
+- asking a healthcare professional about ways to reduce nausea and vomiting

-- standing up slowly and grabbing something stable for support
+- standing up slowly and holding onto something stable for support

 - avoiding extreme heat

-A person needs to discuss all pregnancy symptoms with a doctor or midwife at each appointment.
-Doing this will help them identify any problems early and recommend safe treatments to ease pregnancy discomforts.
+During pregnancy, discuss all symptoms with a doctor or midwife at each appointment.
+Doing this helps them identify any problems early and recommend safe ways to ease discomfort.

 - severe dizziness that does not go away